poyrazovic/poyrazovic/readme.md

 Javascript Developer
 --------------------

-I develop projects using React, Vue and Angular 2+.
-I have worked as a Frontend Developer for 8+ years.
-If you need Frontend Developer for Freelance / Remote / Full-time jobs, you can contact me at sertacpoyrazz@gmail.com.
+I have been working as a Frontend Developer for 10+ years and have been involved in various projects during this time.

+I develop projects with technologies such as React, Vue and Angular.
+I like to create user-friendly and visually appealing interfaces.
+I am especially interested in CRM projects and contribute to customer relationship management by focusing on user experience.

+I have also worked as a freelance UI Designer for 8 years, during which time I gained experience in different projects.
+I am used to working remotely and have effective communication and time management skills.

+I am constantly trying to learn to follow new frontend technologies and improve myself.
+I especially work meticulously on user-oriented design and clean code writing.

+If you are looking for a Frontend Developer for a freelance, remote or full-time job, you can contact me.
+I look forward to working with you and realising your projects.

+You can reach me at sertacpoyrazz@gmail.com.
+I will be happy to help you!

 * 🌍  I'm based in Cankaya, Ankara
-* 🖥️  See my portfolio at [SPFE.](http://spfe.dev)
+* 🖥️  See my portfolio at [Spfe.](http://spfe.dev)
 * ✉️  You can contact me at [sertacpoyrazz@gmail.com](mailto:sertacpoyrazz@gmail.com)
-* 🚀  I'm currently working on [SPFE.](http://spfe.dev)
+* 🚀  I'm currently working on [Spfe.](http://spfe.dev)
 * 🧠  I'm learning Flutter
 * 🤝  I'm open to collaborating on anyone.